 - Loss of appetite – Depressed horses won’t show any interest in food and may start to lose weight as a result of this.

-- Not interested in treats – Like loss of appetite, horses suffering with depression will show no interest in treats, even if left in the stall for them.
+- Not interested in treats – Like a loss of appetite, horses suffering from depression will show no interest in treats, even if left in the stall for them.

 - Not responding to any tactile stimulation – Horses are naturally responsive to tactile stimulation, but a depressed horse won’t display any reaction to being stroked or groomed and will probably stop grooming other horses too.